davidinmichael/AirBnB_clone/README.md

-This is the readme file for this project, it will be updated soon
+This is the readme file for this project, it will be updated soon.